The Cost of Life

-This June, some 203 years ago, the British, Dutch, Belgian, and Prussian troops defeated Napoleon in the famous Battle of Waterloo.
-This magnificent victory put an end to the tyrant rule of Napoleon as the emperor of France and ended 20 years of conflict in Europe.
-Even though It was a superb achievement, the Duke of Wellington’s immortal comments were «Well, thank God, I don’t know what it is to lose a battle; but certainly, nothing can be more painful than to gain one with the loss of so many friends.» His words were in part a reflection of the horrors of war, but also a description of something much larger, and that is that great victories, honors and successes take a toll.
+Over 200 years ago, the British, Dutch, Belgian, and Prussian troops defeated Napoleon in the famous Battle of Waterloo.
+This magnificent victory ended the tyrant rule of Napoleon as the emperor of France and ended 20 years of conflict in Europe.
+Even though It was a superb achievement, the Duke of Wellington’s immortal comments were, «Well, thank God, I don’t know what it is to lose a battle, but certainly, nothing can be more painful than to gain one with the loss of so many friends.» His words were, in part, a reflection of the horrors of war but also a description of something much more significant: that great victories, honors, and successes take a toll.

-Success nowadays is not remotely at the cost of a loss of more than 48,000 soldiers dead or wounded in a battle on both sides, but many times fame, status, accomplishments, and fortune come at the cost of life.
+Success nowadays is not remotely at the cost of a loss of more than 48,000 soldiers dead or wounded in a battle on both sides, but fame, status, accomplishments, and fortune often come at the cost of life.

-In the world of business, the success of any CEO, executive or professional comes from long hours in endless meetings, traveling, making deals, etc. And it is not so rare that all these efforts many times are geared towards the final goal of achieving personal gain, respect, fortune, and boosting the leader’s ego.
+In the business world, the success of any CEO, executive, or professional comes from long hours in endless meetings, traveling, making deals, etc. It is not so rare that all these efforts are geared towards achieving personal gain, respect, and fortune and boosting the leader’s ego.

-Simplistic as it may sound, many times common sense is not that common.
-And crucial existential questions that affect our personal lives are carelessly dismissed by the worship of material success and social recognition.
+Simplistic as it may sound, common sense is often rare.
+And crucial existential questions that affect our personal lives are carelessly dismissed by worshiping material success and social recognition.

 Next to a battle lost, the greatest misery is a useless and pointless battle gained.